Watch Out! UK Banks Warning of a Spike in Impersonation Fraud

-With cases increasing three-fold over recent months, the TSB has issued the alert and states the public should be extra vigilant for fraudsters pretending to be from banks or finance organisations and asking for money or verification details.
+With cases increasing over recent months, Lloyds Banking Group has issued a warning on impersonation fraud as cases rise by 13%.
+The public should be extra vigilant for fraudsters pretending to be from banks or finance organisations and asking for money or verification details.

-According to industry figures, the average victim of impersonation fraud loses £4,000, and it’s not just banks that are being used as covers to dupe victims into handing over their financial details – household names including Amazon, Royal Mail and BT have also been used to lure unsuspecting people into making payments to scammers, with businesses as well as individuals being targeted.
+According to industry figures, in 2023 victims of impersonation fraud lost over £3,000 on average and it’s not just banks that are being used as covers to dupe victims into handing over their financial details – household names including Amazon, Royal Mail and BT have also been used to lure unsuspecting people into making payments to scammers, with businesses as well as individuals being targeted.

 It is estimated by national police-led Action Fraud that more than £2 billion worth of reported fraud has been logged in less than a year.